apache/trafficserver/doc/reference/plugins/xdebug.en.rst

     to ``3`` for the request.

 X-Cache-Key
-    The ``X-Cache-Key`` contains the URL that identifies the HTTP object in the Traffic Server cache.
+    The ``X-Cache-Key`` header contains the URL that identifies the HTTP object in the Traffic Server cache.
 This header is particularly useful if a custom cache key is being used.

+X-Milestones
+    The ``X-Milestones`` header contains detailed information about how long the transaction took to traverse portions of the HTTP state machine.
+The timing information is obtained from the :c:func:`TSHttpTxnMilestoneGet` API.
+Each milestone value is a fractional number of seconds since the beginning of the transaction.